Preparing for your Arrival in Cambridge

-Tier 4 visa holders are subject to PBI (Points Based Immigration) monitoring are required by the UKBA to report to the Graduate Office with their passport and visa documents prior to Matriculation.
-If this applies to you, please come to the Graduate Office (C1 Main Court) between 9.00am -12noon and 1-4.00pm Monday to Friday.
+Tier 4 visa holders are subject to PBI (Points Based Immigration) monitoring and are required by the UKBA to provide the Graduate Office with a copy of their passport and visa documents prior to Matriculation.
+If this applies to you, you will be sent further information nearer the start of term.

 4. Inform the College of your funding arrangements

 For international students only: You will need to obtain provision for opening a Bank account in England.
 Banks in Cambridge will normally ask you to present a letter of support and approval from your bank in your home country.

 When you have selected a bank to open an account with, you may also be asked for a proof of student status from the College.
 In this case, please email the full address of the bank concerned to the Postgraduate Office and a letter will be sent to your pigeon-hole in due course.

 4. Make sure your vaccinations are up to date